Action and Perception as Divergence Minimization: Framework

 Conditioning on past inputs $x_<$ removes their expectation and renders $\pp(x_<)$ constant.
 While some latent variables in the set $z$ are never realized, such as latent state estimates or model parameters, other latent variables become observed over time, such as stochastic actions or skills.
 Because the agent selects the values of these variables, we have to condition the objective terms on them as causal interventions \citep{pearl1995docalculus,ortega2010bayesiancontrolrule}.
 In practice, this means replacing all occurrences of $z$ by the unobserved latents $z_>$ and conditioning those terms on the observed latents $\operatorname{do}(z_<)$.
 To keep notation simple, we omit this step in our notation.

 To build an intuition about \cref{eq:combined}, we discuss the four terms on the right-hand side.
 The first two terms involve the past while the last two terms involve the future.
-The first term keeps the agent's belief $\pp(z|x_<)$ close to the prior $\q(z)$ to incorporate inductive biases.
-The second term encourages the belief to be informative of the past inputs so that the inputs are reconstructed by $\q(x_<|z)$, where is $\pp(x_<)$ is a constant because $x_<$ are observed.
-The third term is the control objective that steers toward future inputs that match the preferred input distribution $\q(x_>|x_<)$.
-The fourth term is an information bound that seeks out future inputs that are informative of the latent representations in $z$ and encourages actions or skills in $z$ that maximally influence future inputs.
+The first two terms are the ELBO objective for inferring representations, with $\pp(x_<)$ being a constant.
+The third term is the control objective that steers the agent toward the preferred input distribution $\q(x_>|x_<)$ that can be defined via a task reward.
+The fourth term is the expected information gain and empowerment, which encourages inputs that are informative of the agent's latents and encourages latents that have maximum influence over future inputs.

+The bound in \cref{eq:combined} shows that agents that optimize representation learning and control terms separately, as shown on the right-hand side, optimize a bound on the joint KL.
+This suggests the promise of directly minimizing the joint KL end-to-end as opposed to learning representations only from past data but not to support future actions.
 The decomposition shows that the joint KL accounts for both learning informative representations of past inputs and exploring informative future inputs as two sides of the same coin.
 From this, we derive several representation and exploration objectives by including different latent variables in the set $z$.
 These objectives are summarized in \cref{tab:objectives} and derived with detailed examples in \cref{sec:examples}.

 \paragraph{Representation learning}

 Because past inputs are observed, the past information bound only affects the latents.
 Expressed as \cref{eq:info_input}, it leads to reconstruction \citep{hinton2006deepbelief}, and as \cref{eq:info_latent}, it leads to contrastive learning \citep{gutmann2010nce,oord2018cpc}.
 This accounts for local representations of individual inputs, as well as global representations, such as latent parameters.
 Moreover, representations can be inferred online or amortized using an encoder \citep{kingma2013vae}.
 Latents with point estimates are equivalent to target parameters and thus are optimized jointly to tighten the variational bounds.
 Because past actions and skills are realized, their mutual information with realized past inputs is constant and thus contributes no past objective terms.